Thehi198/random-projects/README.md

+# Random Projects
-# a space for my random projects
+a space for random ideas and stuff